alsosprachben/mnvkd/README.md

 ### Locality of Reference
 With proper vertical layer partitioning, the horizontal layers can become local again.
 This completely changes the algorithmic conditions.
 The need for slow and costly cloud methods disappears:
   - No need for complex distributed hash tables just to store variables.
-  - No need for complex service meshes to manage horizontal connections beween systems.
+  - No need for complex service meshes to manage horizontal connections between systems.
   - No need for complex data lakes with complex batch processing latencies.
   - No need for complex inter-lake journals with complex data pipeline management.
   - No need for complex function dispatching "serverless" systems.